martinber/noaa-apt/docs/development.md

 - wren84 and Florentin314: Reported problems with decoded images.

-- xxretartistxx and unknownantipatriot: Provided example image of missing samples.
+- Gagootron, xxretartistxx and unknownantipatriot: Provided example images of missing samples.

 ## References